VikramKalra05/portfolio/README.md

 # Vikram Kalra's Portfolio

-Welcome to my portfolio! 👋 I'm Vikram Kalra, a passionate React Developer based in Bhilai, CG, India.
+Welcome to my portfolio! 👋 I'm Vikram Kalra, a passionate Full Stack Web Developer based in Bhilai, CG, India.

 ## About Me

-Motivated front-end developer with expertise in HTML, CSS, and JavaScript.
-Proficient in React and currently mastering the MERN stack.
-Eager to contribute technical acumen to create seamless user interfaces.
+Motivated Full Stack Web Developer with expertise in JavaScript and the MERN stack.
+Skilled in designing and implementing efficient server-side APIs and creating seamless frontend components using React.js.
+Strong problem-solving abilities and attention to detail.
+Excellent communicator and collaborator, eager to contribute to a dynamic team environment.

 ## Tech Stack

 - HTML5
 - CSS3
 - JavaScript
+- MongoDB
+- Express
 - React
+- Node.js
 - Chakra UI
-- Netlify
+- Postman

 ## Portfolio